Admeen3581/AutomotiveClassifier/README.md

 - Dataset init keeps skipping with a message that `./data` exists
   - Delete the `./data` directory to force a fresh init.
 The initializer returns early if it detects an existing data directory.

+- `FileNotFoundError: Could not find CSV file at ./data/anno_test_filtered.csv.
+Possible a dataset API call issue.`
+  - - Delete the `./data` directory to force a fresh init.

 - CUDA/CuDNN errors
   - If you don’t need GPU acceleration, run on CPU (it will auto‑detect).
 If you do, ensure your NVIDIA driver is up to date and that your Torch install matches your CUDA runtime.
 Installing the default pip/Poetry wheel typically includes a compatible CUDA runtime.